alecmuffett/eotk/README.md

 then the problem will vanish.
 Until then, I am afraid that you will be stuck playing certificate "whack-a-mole".

-## Nginx: Bad Gateway
+## NGINX: Bad Gateway

-Generally this means that Nginx cannot connect to the remote website, which generally happens because:
+Generally this means that NGINX cannot connect to the remote website, which generally happens because:

 * the site name in the config file, is wrong
 * the nginx daemon tries to do a DNS resolution, which fails

-Check the Nginx logfiles in the directory cited above, for confirmation.
+Check the NGINX logfiles in the directory cited above, for confirmation.
 If DNS resolution is failing, *PROBABLY* the cause is not running a DNS server locally; therefore in your config file you should add a line like this - to use Google DNS as an example: